Colimit-Based Composition of High-Level Computing Devices: Composition Operators

 \begin{definition}[Closed Branching Computon] A b-diagram $\rho$ is a pair of spans, ${\lambda_2\xleftarrow{\lambda_2^+}\lambda_0\xrightarrow{\lambda_3^+}\lambda_3}$ and ${\lambda_2\xleftarrow{\lambda_2^-}\lambda_1\xrightarrow{\lambda_3^-}\lambda_3}$, where $\lambda_2$ and $\lambda_3$ are connected computons.
 A closed branching computon $\lambda_2??_{\rho}\lambda_3$ is the colimit of $\rho$, computed as ${\lambda_2+_{\lambda_0+\lambda_1}\lambda_3}$. \end{definition}

-\begin{example} To elucidate Definitions \ref{def:branched-open} and \ref{def:branched-closed}, suppose that in addition to the computon $\lambda_3$ from Figure \ref{fig:example-sequencing}, we have primitives $\lambda_4$ and $\lambda_5$ for computing the predecessor of a natural number ($\mathcal{P}$) and the factorial function ($\mathcal{F}$), respectively.
-Figure \ref{fig:example-branching}(a) shows an example of an open branching composite able to choose between the successor and predecessor primitives in a non-deterministic manner, whereas Figure \ref{fig:example-branching}(b) displays a closed branching structure for choosing either the successor or the factorial function.
-Figure \ref{fig:example-branching}(a) particularly unfolds the flexibility unleashed by the operator described in Definition \ref{def:branched-open}, i.e., the operand outports do not have to fully match as it occurs in the case of closed branching. \end{example}
+\begin{example} To elucidate Definitions \ref{def:branched-open} and \ref{def:branched-closed}, suppose that in addition to the computon $\lambda_3$ from Fig. \ref{fig:example-sequencing}, we have primitives $\lambda_4$ and $\lambda_5$ for computing the predecessor of a natural number ($P$) and the factorial function ($!$), respectively.
+With them, we can form the branching computons displayed in Fig. \ref{fig:example-branching}.

+Fig. \ref{fig:example-branching}a shows an example of an open branching composite able to choose between the successor and predecessor primitives in a non-deterministic manner, whereas Fig. \ref{fig:example-branching}b displays a closed branching composite for choosing either the successor or the factorial function.
+Fig. \ref{fig:example-branching}a particularly unfolds the flexibility unleashed by the operator described in Definition \ref{def:branched-open}, i.e., the operand outports do not have to fully match as in the case of closed branching. \end{example}